Brandon Glover: International cricket

 Glover trained with the Dutch squad prior to the 2018 Cricket World Cup Qualifier at the invitation of head coach Ryan Campbell.
 He subsequently began playing for Voorburg Cricket Club in The Hague.
 In March 2019, he was selected in the national training squad, and in June 2019 he was named in the Netherlands' squad for their series against Zimbabwe.
 He made his One Day International (ODI) debut for the Netherlands against Zimbabwe on 21 June 2019.
-He made his Twenty20 International (T20I) debut for the Netherlands against Zimbabwe on 23 June 2019.
+He made his Twenty20 International (T20I) debut against Zimbabwe on 23 June 2019.

 In September 2019, he was named in the Dutch squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 He was the leading wicket-taker for the Netherlands in the tournament, with sixteen dismissals in eight matches.

 In September 2021, Glover was named in the Dutch squad for the 2021 ICC Men's T20 World Cup.